South Korea says woman tied to scandal arrested in Denmark

-South Korean prosecutors say the daughter of the confidante of disgraced President Park Geun-hye has been arrested in Denmark and authorities are working to get her returned home in connection with a huge corruption scandal.
+South Korean prosecutors said Monday the daughter of the confidante of disgraced President Park Geun-hye has been arrested in Denmark and authorities are working to get her returned home in connection with a huge corruption scandal.

 Park was impeached last month by lawmakers amid public fury over prosecutors' allegations that the president conspired to allow her longtime friend, Choi Soon-sil, to extort companies and control the government.

-Denmark police on Monday arrested Choi's daughter, Chung Yoo-ra, on charges of staying their illegally.
+Denmark police arrested Choi's daughter, Chung Yoo-ra, on the weekend on charges of staying their illegally.

 South Korea had asked Interpol to search for Chung because she didn't return home to answer questions about the scandal.

-South Korea's Yonhap news agency reports that Chung allegedly took advantage of her mother's relationship with Park to get unwarranted favors from Seoul's Ewha Womans University.
+South Korea's Yonhap news agency reports that Chung, a former member of the national equestrian team, allegedly took advantage of her mother's relationship with Park to get unwarranted favors from Seoul's Ewha Womans University.

 Comments